-- A. Notify the child's custodial or non-custodial parent of the discovery of the child's disappearance within two (2) hours (or sooner depending on the age of the child) by phone, or preferably, a visit to the home if possible. - 1) If the parents currently reside in a county outside the primary FSW caseworker's county, the secondary FSW caseworker or an appropriate FSW supervisor may conduct the home visit to notify the parents that his/her child is currently missing. - 2) If the custodial or non-custodial parent's current or correct address or telephone number is unknown, a letter will be written to the parent's last known address. - B. Notify supervisor, the child's secondary FSW and Transitional Youth Services (TYS) Coordinator (if applicable), and attorney ad litem within two (2) hours via email, phone, or text. - C. Notify the state police, local police department, or sheriff's office, as applicable, within two(2) hours after receiving information on missing or abducted children or youth.
-The notification, which may occur via email, text, or phone will include where reasonably possible:
+- A. Notify the child's secondary FSW and Transitional Youth Services (TYS) Coordinator (if applicable) and attorney ad litem within two (2) hours via email, phone, or text. - B. Notify the child's custodial or non-custodial parent of the discovery of the child's disappearance within two (2) hours (or sooner depending on the age of the child) by phone, or preferably, a visit to the home if possible. - 1) If the parents currently reside in a county outside the primary FSW caseworker's county, the secondary FSW caseworker or an appropriate FSW supervisor may conduct the home visit to notify the parents that their child is currently missing. - 2) If the custodial or non-custodial parent's current or correct address or telephone number is unknown, a letter will be written to the parent's last known address. - C. Notify the state police, local police department, or sheriff's office, as applicable, within two (2) hours after receiving information on missing or abducted children or youth.
+The notification, which may occur via email, text, or phone will include: